 Learning Centers are a proven and effective way of realising a child's potential in an engaging and rewarding environment.

-A beautiful 60-page book of photos and captions showing aspects of the lives of Lao teens has just been printed and will go on sale shortly.
-The book was part of a CLI project, Young Cultural Ambassadors, designed to bridge the gap between tourists and locals in Nong Kiaw.
+A beautiful 60-page book of photos and captions showing aspects of the lives of Lao teens has just been printed and is on sale now through CLI.
+The book is part of a CLI project, Young Cultural Ambassadors, designed to bridge the gap between tourists and locals in Nong Kiaw.

 Providing opportunity for a child is easier than you think.
 Community Learning International turns your dollars into opportunities for children and communities in Laos.